 The Bottom Line

 You'll find that you get slightly better treatment from a private bank or full-service broker than you would at a discount brokerage.
 If you had a margin call that was a tiny part of your net worth, they might find a way to avoid having your holdings sold off by giving you a courtesy phone call.

 Brokers don't have to notify you, so never assume they will.
 But, it's possible they don't want to lose a wealthy client who pays a lot of fees over a paltry sum.
-You won't get a courtesy call from a discount broker, operating a do-it-yourself account, so be particularly careful if you're working on your own.
+You won't get a courtesy call from a discount broker, so be careful if you're working on your own.